Ferran Soriano – Chief Executive Officer

 Aitor ‘Txiki’ Begiristain joined Manchester City as Director of Football in October 2012.

 As a player, he played for Real Sociedad, Barcelona, Deportivo la Coruña and Urawa Red Diamonds before retiring in 1999.
 During his years at Real Sociedad and FC Barcelona, his team won eight major titles, including four La Liga championships and the 1992 European Cup.
 Begiristain also represented the Spain national team in one World Cup in 1994.
 After retiring as a player, he became the Director of Football at his former club Barcelona in 2003.

 Brian Marwood – Managing Director of Global Football

 Born in Seaham, County Durham, Brian began his career as a footballer.
 He scored more than 100 goals in 430 appearances for Hull City, Sheffield Wednesday, Arsenal and the England national team.
 From 1990–1993 Brian held the position of Chairman of the Professional Footballers' Association (PFA) before taking up a full-time role at the PFA looking after the commercial affairs of players.
 In 1998 Brian took up the position of Football Sports Marketing Manager for Nike UK.
 Brian moved from Nike to Manchester City FC in 2009 to be Director of Football.
 Brian currently holds the post of Managing Director of Global Football, and led the process of the research and design of City Football Academy, which has become a benchmark for 'best-in-class' football facilities in world football.
 The Global Football business unit supports City Football Group’s global ambition by delivering the City Football methodology in Football Performance, Human Performance and Talent Management to the Group’s global football franchises.

 Diego Gigliani - Managing Director of Emerging Clubs

-Before joining CFG, Diego spent 13 years as a management consultant advising blue chip companies and start-ups on strategic, marketing and financial decisions.
-His most recent role was as Partner of Oliver Wyman's Communications, Media and Technology practice in New York.
+Before joining CFG, Diego spent 13 years as a Management Consultant advising blue chip companies and start-ups on strategic, marketing and financial decisions, most recently as Partner of Oliver Wyman's Communications, Media and Technology practice in New York.